tedboudros/twingram/README.md

 <b>Installation:</b>

-Drop all the files on your default web dir (htdocs, etc).
+-Install all the files on your default web dir (htdocs, etc).

-Create a new database with the name 'sm' and import the sm.sql file into it.
+-Create a new database.
+-Go on the file "engine/db/config.php" and make the right changes for your database.
+-Run the "installer/index.php" file to install!.
+-Delete the installer folder.